vinCurious/intuit_rit_challenge/README.md

 1. Red colored bubble shows user is undergoing relationship struggle - We can see from the final chart that all these users have low (Healthy-Risky) expense value i.e. they are spending a lot in undesirable activities than healthy activities which strenghten the relationship
 2. Blue colored bubble shows user is not undergoing relationship struggle - We can see from the final chart that all these users have high (Healthy-Risky) expense value i.e. they are spending more on healthy activities which strenghten the relationship that undesirable ones
 3. Bubble size shows total expenses value for a user.
 People with more expenses than their earnings are also more likely to struggle in a relationship, but there are some outliers here in provided data.
+4. Hovering over a particular bubble shows all information tagged to that corresponding user.

 Suggestions: